anand-ts/dancer/README.md

-# Dancer - Music Visualizer
+# dancer

 ![dancer](/public/dancer_new.gif)

 ## Project Summary

-Dancer is a music visualizer that transforms audio into real-time visual experiences.
+dancer is a music visualizer that transforms audio into real-time visual experiences.
 Built with Tauri and web technologies, it provides waveform visualizations with interactive controls.

 ## Key Features